jakewins/jakewins.github.io/_posts/2016-04-16-planting-wheat.md

 Where was I?

 Right.
-Point is: most of the private wealth of American families is indirectly going to growing and cutting turf grass, meaning we grow an outrageous amounts of grasses in this country.
+Point is: we grow an outrageous amounts of grasses in this country.
 And despite this, there is whoefully little to find online about how to grow grass to *eat*.

 ## Types of wheat